 The demo raised the profile of the fight against Legal aid cuts.
 Guardian report here

 The Fight to Save Legal Aid

-Justice Secretary Chris Grayling (a butcher posturing as Lord Chancellor) introduced further cuts to Legal Aid which threatened to destroy the ability of firms or individual lawyers to properly represent clients if reliant on legal aid.
+Justice Secretary Chris Grayling introduced further cuts to Legal Aid which threatened to destroy the ability of firms or individual lawyers to properly represent clients if reliant on legal aid.

 The demo was not about Lawyers livelihoods.
 This was about equal access to justice for all, not just those who can afford to pay privately.
 No action was taken to stop wealthy defendants getting Legal Aid because their assets are “restrained” so they can’t use them to pay legal fees (as Martin Bentham pointed out here)

 I had the privilege of compering the demo, organised by LCCSA and the Justice Alliance, supported by revolting lawyers, inspirational speakers, MPs, and an effigy of Grayling.
 Many Legal Aid Lawyers were not working on the first ever full “strike” (day of action.)
 Concerns about the justice system were the theme.
 (BBC coverage here)